restackio/examples-python/agent_chat/README.md

-# Restack AI - Agent Chat
+# Restack AI - Agent with chat

-This repository contains a an agent chat for Restack.
+This repository contains an agent with chat for Restack.
 It demonstrates how to set up a workflow to have a conversation with an AI agent.

 ## Prerequisites